mb21/mastro/tutorial.md

 ## How to use third-party code

 1. Link to external script.
 But better self-host, because browsers don't share cache between different origins anyway.
-2. npm install: either serve every file as is (but for some packages have hundreds of files), or bundle each package as one file (and tree-shake it? but if we need to analyze which functions are called from our code, we can also tree-shake our own code. perhaps replace it with whitespace so that line-numbers stay the same?) but seems as soon as we have [module declarations](https://github.com/tc39/proposal-module-declarations), we should bundle to that anyway.
+2. npm install: either serve every file as-is (but some packages have hundreds of files), or bundle each package as one file (and tree-shake it? but if we need to analyze which functions are called from our code, we can also tree-shake our own code. perhaps replace it with whitespace so that line-numbers stay the same?) but seems as soon as we have [module declarations](https://github.com/tc39/proposal-module-declarations), we should bundle to that anyway.

 -> mastro just has no bundler/transpiler in dev mode (except typescript). thus no semantic changes, only performance optimizations.